Hey, your browser is out of date!

 Alcron

 This Michelin-starred, intimate venue seats just 24 guests at any time and offers an experience like no other whilst you are in Prague.
 Craft your own meal as you choose from various different 'a la carte' options to create as many courses as you like; all the way up to a seven-course feast.
 Menu options at Alcron include intricately prepared dishes such as 'quail breast and rillettes with truffle and rosehip' and 'slowly cooked octopus with chorizo emulsion, black olives tapenade and crispy capers'.
 Mouth-watering Sunday brunches are also on offer as well as adult and children's cookery classes.
-The evening will cost between £30 and £50 depending on whether you opt for four or seven courses.

 Divinis

 Dine like a film star during your break in the Czech capital as you head to Hollywood's favourite restaurant in Prague.
-The cuisine and décor are both delightfully Italian and diners can choose from sumptuous morsels like 'fillet of wild boar with pear puree, hazelnuts and roasted potatoes' before finishing with a delectable dessert along the lines of 'Cocoa cake with oranges and fruity olive oil sorbet'.
+The cuisine and decor are both delightfully Italian and diners can choose from sumptuous morsels like 'fillet of wild boar with pear puree, hazelnuts and roasted potatoes' before finishing with a delectable dessert along the lines of 'Cocoa cake with oranges and fruity olive oil sorbet'.
 Reservations are most definitely recommended, but the recent expansion means that more people can now enjoy the tantalising treats on offer at Divinis.

 Top 3 Things To Do